Beaverton, Oregon

-Beaverton is a city in the Tualatin Valley, located in Washington County in the U.S. state of Oregon, with a small portion bordering Portland.
+Beaverton is a city located in Washington County in the U.S. state of Oregon, with a small portion bordering Portland.
 The city is among the main cities that make up the Portland metropolitan area.
 Its population was 97,494 at the 2020 census, making it the second most populous city in the county and the seventh-most populous city in Oregon.
 Beaverton is an economic center for Washington County along with neighboring Hillsboro.

 History

 Early settlement

 According to Oregon Geographic Names, Beaverton's name is derived from the settlement's proximity to a large body of water resulting from beaver dams.

 The area of Tualatin Valley that became Beaverton was originally the home of a Native American tribe known as the Atfalati, which settlers mispronounced as Tualatin.
 The Atfalati population dwindled in the latter part of the 18th century, and the prosperous tribe was no longer dominant in the area by the 19th century when settlers arrived.
 The tribe named their village Chakeipi, which translates to "place of the beaver", which early settlers referred to as "Beaverdam."

 Early settlers include the Hall Family from Kentucky, the Denneys who lived on their claim near present-day Scholls Ferry Road and Hall Blvd, and Orin S. Allen, from western New York.
 Lawrence Hall purchased 640 acre in Beaverdam in 1847 and built a grist mill with his brother near present-day Walker Road.
 His was the first land claim in the area.
 He was soon followed by Thomas Denney in 1848, who came to the area and built its first sawmill.
 In 1860, a toll plank road from Portland to Beaverton was completed over a trail called Canyon Road.

 After the American Civil War, numerous other settlers, including Joshua Welch, George Betts, Charles Angel, W. P. Watson, and John Henry, laid out what is now known as Beaverton hoping they could bring a railroad to an area once described as, "mostly swamps & marshes connected by beaver dams to create what looked like a huge lake."
 In 1872, Beaverton's first post office opened in a general store operated by Betts, who also served as the first postmaster of the community.
 Betts Street, where the current post office now stands, is named in honor of him.
 In 1893, Beaverton, which by that time had a population of 400, was officially incorporated.
 Alonzo Cady, a local businessman, served as the first mayor.
 Many major roads in Beaverton are named for these early settlers.